TakuyaKoriyama/takuyakoriyama.github.io/_pages/about.md

 I received my Bachelor’s degree in 2022 from [the University of Tokyo](https://www.keisu.t.u-tokyo.ac.jp/en/), majoring in Math & CS.  -->
 <!-- During my undergraduate studies, I also worked as a student researcher at [RIKEN Center for Brain Science](https://cbs.riken.jp/en/).   -->

 ### Bio
 * 2024-present.
 PhD student in Econometrics and Statistics at The University of Chicago, Booth School of Business.
  Advisor: [Tengyuan Liang](https://tyliang.github.io/).
 * 2022-2024.
 PhD student in Statistics at Rutgers University.
 Advisor: [Pierre C. Bellec](https://statweb.rutgers.edu/PCB71/).
 * 2018-2022.
-B.E. in Mathematical Engineering (=Math & CS), The University of Tokyo.
+BE in Mathematical Engineering (=Math & CS), The University of Tokyo.
 * 2021-2022.
 Student researcher at RIKEN Center for Brain Science.

 ### Research
-I'm broadly interested in mathematical theory and algorithm.
-Recently I'm working on the following topics:
-*	Statistical and computational learning theory
+I have broad interests in mathematical theory and algorithms.
+In recent years, my research has focused on:
-*	High-dimensional statistics in the proportional asymptotic regime
+(1) High-dimensional statistics in the proportional asymptotic regime, (2) High-dimensional probability, and (3) Combinatorial stochastic processes.
-*	Interplay between high-dimensional probability and convex geometry
-*	Combinatorial stochastic processes
+More recently, I have been studying learning theory, with a particular emphasis on generative model and reinforcement learning.

 ### Preprints
 * [Phase transitions for the existence of unregularized M-estimators in single index models](https://arxiv.org/abs/2501.03163)\\